 Sign in to myWSU (WSU’s student information system) and review your personal to-do lists for financial aid, orientation, and more.

-Plan ahead for university move-in on August 15, the Week of Welcome August 15-19, and fall semester classes starting on August 20.
+Plan ahead for university move-in, the Week of Welcome, and the start of fall semester classes.

 Ready for orientation?